Great Pustaha: History

 The Great Pustaha was collected in the 1850s, but its true age is perhaps older.
 The content was translated into Dutch by Father H.J.A.
 Promes in 1968.
 The Great Pustaha contains the names of the priests and the villages where they lived.
 By studying the name of the villages, it can be assumed that the knowledge was transferred from the west of Lake Toba to the southwest of the lake, all the way to Lobu Siregar villages in Siborong-Borong.
 The datu who wrote and owned the Great Pustaha, Guru Tumurun Hata ni adji, namora Simandjuntak lived in this village.

 The pustaha was brought to the Netherlands by a linguist Herman Neubronner van der Tuuk.
 Van der Tuuk was born in Malacca (1824).
 At the age of 12, he was sent to the Netherlands for his education.
 As a linguist, he went to Sumatra on an assignment for the Netherlands Bible Society to translate the Bible into the Batak language.
 In 1851 he arrived in North Sumatra.
 In 1852, he moved to North Sumatran port town of Barus on the west coast of Sumatra.
 From there he traveled to the interior of Batak land where he discovered the Batak language in its purest form.
 Van der Tuuk is probably the first European to see the Lake Toba.
 Van der Tuuk collected various Batak crafts during his stay between 1851 and 1857, including the Great Pustaha.

-In 1857, Van der Tuuk was forced to return to Barus after nearly killed by the Sisingamangaraja, the holy priest-king of the Toba Batak people.
+In 1857, Van der Tuuk was forced to return to Barus after nearly being killed by the Sisingamangaraja, the holy priest-king of the Toba Batak people.
 He went back to the Netherlands in 1857 and never returned to Sumatra.
 In the Netherlands, Van der Tuuk finished his four-volume of Batak-Nederduitsch dictionary and translated a number of Books of the Bible.
 Van der Tuuk missed the East Indies and so he returned to other islands of the Netherlands East Indies.
 He finally resided in Bali as a Balinese residence.
 In 1894, Van der Tuuk died of dysentery at the age of 70 in a military hospital in Surabaya, East Java.

 In 1862, before going to Bali, van der Tuuk donated his collection to the Ethnographic Museum of the Zoological Society of Natura Artis Magistra (now the Artis Zoo, Amsterdam).
 At that time it was common for a zoo to display ethnographical collections.
 Artifacts were usually acquired from private collectors, administrators, trade agents, travelers, explorers, missionaries, companies, and scientific societies.
 There was no specific area of interest, all continents were represented in a bunch of unclassified ethnographic item.